Some basic biochemistry

 Phospholipids are similar to triglycerides, but the glycerol is attached to only two fatty acids, the third being replaced by a “head group” containing phosphate.

 The phosphate “head” is negatively charged and therefore hydrophilic but the fatty acid tails are hydrophobic, so the molecule is ampiphatic (as discussed in the chemistry chapter) and forms micelles or membranes in an aqueous environment.
-Of major importance, phospholipids are the principal component of cell membranes.
+Of major importance for life, phospholipids are the principal component of cell membranes.

 Just as proteins are polymers formed from chains of amino acids, nucleic acids – DNA and RNA – are polymers made up of chains of linked nucleotides.
 A nucleotide is composed of a pentose (five-carbon) sugar molecule like deoxyribose (which gives the “D” in DNA) or ribose (in RNA), a nitrogenous base (or nucleobase) and one phosphate group.[ref]Common usage employs the term nucleotide for those with more than one phosphate group.[/ref] Different nucleotides contain different bases.

 There are five possible nucleobases in two groups:

 - pyrimidines – cytosine, thymine and uracil, with a single-ring structure; and